Reasons for outbreak of WWII in the Pacific: 5 SEQ Samples

 (J) In conclusion, the Japanese bombing of Pearl Harbour was a mistake.
 It was a success in the short term as it allowed Japan free reign in Southeast Asia.
 However, the attack made the entire United States unite against the Japanese.
 With their massive production base, the United States quickly outproduced Japan, even after its committed resources in Europe.
 After Germany fell, it was clear that Japan could not prevail.
 Thus, the Pearl Harbour bombing was a long-term failure as it only provoked America into joining World War II.

 I hope you have found these sample SEQs for WWII in the Pacific useful.
+More information about the O level History Elective can be found here.
 For more SEQ samples, you can use the index below for navigation.
 I have also included another download link for a pdf version of these sample SEQs.

 - Treaty of Versailles